-○ We are one of 450 cities across the US to proudly fly a city flag, and even more unique, the City of Raleigh flag is double sided, meaning the front and back designs are different.
+11. We are one of 450 cities across the US to proudly fly a city flag.
+Bonus: The City of Raleigh flag is uniquely double sided, meaning the front and back designs are different.

-○ The Raleigh Beer Garden has held the World Record Academy’s title for “Most Beers on Tap” since 2015.
+12. The Raleigh Beer Garden has held the Guinness World Record title for “Most Beers on Tap” since 2015.
 The number?
-366 beers on tap since its opening.
+397 beers on tap.